 BJP, AAP clash in Rajya Sabha over water quality in Delhi

-BJP and Aam Aadmi Party (AAP) members clashed in Rajya Sabha on Friday over the quality of water being piped to households in the national capital, prompting an angry response from Chairman M Venkaiah Naidu who asked members to maintain decorum.
+BJP and Aam Aadmi Party (AAP) members clashed in Rajya Sabha on Friday over the quality of water being piped to households in Delhi, prompting an angry response from Chairman M Venkaiah Naidu who asked members to maintain decorum.
 Trouble started when BJP's Vijay Goel was called to make his Zero Hour submission on the quality of water in Delhi.

 As Goel began speaking on the "poor quality and unsafe water" in Delhi, AAP's Sanjay Singh started countering him in a loud voice.
 Naidu ordered that Singh's comments would not go on record and should not be reported.
 He asked him to sit down as no allegation against any person or government has been made.